cpchalk/gpcheckx/README.md

 time and memory of all.

-Also, it cannot be emphasised enough that even a trivial looking change to a groups presentation can effect the difficulty of the automaticity and hyperbolic calculations drastically.
+Also, it cannot be emphasised enough that even a trivial looking change to a groups presentation can affect the difficulty of the automaticity and hyperbolic calculations drastically.